Skip navigation

 If there is a winter storm coming, there are things you can do to try to keep yourself and your loved ones safe:

-• Have a disaster plan which includes
+• Have a disaster plan that includes

-• Making sure that you have important phone numbers, including for your health care providers, pharmacy, and veterinarian
+• Making sure that you have important phone numbers, including numbers for your health care providers, pharmacy, and veterinarian

 • Having a communication plan for your family